visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 CMake options
 ~~~~~~~~~~~~~

-VisIt_ uses CMake for its build system and for the build systems of its plugins.
+VisIt_ uses CMake for its build system and for the build systems of its plug-ins.
 XMLEdit contains controls on its CMake tab that allow you to add options to your XML file that will influence how your plug-in code is built when you go to compile it.
 For example, the **CMake** tab includes options that allow you to specify compiler options such as **CXXFLAGS**, **LDFLAGS** and **LIBS**.